-As the global effects of the pandemic unfold and in many countries continue to rise, governments across the world have been taking maximum precautions and advising its citizens of all precautionary measures.
+As the global effects of the pandemic unfold and in many countries continue to rise, governments across the world have been taking maximum precautions and advising their citizens of all precautionary measures.

 Here in the UAE, with the strictest regulations to protect its residents – employers, employees, visitors, and resident visa holders, the financial impact on businesses has forced many companies to maximize steps to ensure business continuity.

 While many employers have been forced to restructure or downsize, resulting in job losses, others have reduced salaries, bonuses, and benefits.
 The UAE employment law has always been strict in ensuring employee protection due to its vast ex-pat population.
 While it is important that you read and listen to the latest government updates on your legal rights, below are some important legalities that you need to know.

 Can my employer force me to undergo medical screening and tests for COVID-19?

 Employers are taking maximum precautions to ensure your safety and prevent risks to your colleagues.
 Before implementing medical screening tests for you, your consent should be obtained and what steps would be taken, if any symptoms arise.
 Being transparent and having a clear policy regarding the same becomes important for you to know.
 In a situation that you refuse to undergo medical screening, what actions your employer could take, also needs to be communicated and updated in the employee handbook or company policy manuals, or official company communication.

 Can my employer make me self-isolate and work from home?